recallnet/rust-recall/cli/README.md

 ### Account management

-Interaction with Hoku network requires an account (ECDSA, secp256k1).
+Interaction with Recall network requires an account (ECDSA, secp256k1).
 As with any blockchain system, an account can be created at will, receive / transfer funds, and send transactions.
 Recall that on Filecoin, and EVM `0x` prefixed address is equivalent to a `t410...`/`f410...` address, which is a special namespace that enables for EVM-compatiablity in the FVM.

-The `account` command allows you to execute these actions within Hoku:
+The `account` command allows you to execute these actions within Recall:

 ```
-hoku account
+recall account
 ```

 The following subcommands are available: